fleaf5/scintillometry/README.md

 10. Edit the copy `largejob_name.sh`.
 * Follow the same instructions as for small jobs.
 * The number of nodes must be specified. *bg_size* = 64, 128, 256, 512, 1024, 2048.
-* Set the directory of the source code *sourcedir*.
+* Set *sourcedir* to the directory of the source code.

 11. Submit the job:
 ```